godaddy/carpenterd/README.md

 ### Tests

-Running the tests will require a connection to the GoDaddy VPN or physical connection to the local network.
-In addition, [Redis](#starting-redis) will have to be running.
+Running the tests will require a running cassandra instance on your local machine and [Redis](#starting-redis) will have to be running.

 ```bash
 npm test